-In this section I explain the six steps of the procedure to correct for anomalies in the source-level indicators in more detail.
+In this section, I explain the six steps of the procedure to correct for anomalies in the source-level indicators in more detail.
+Before proceeding with the six steps, texts where less than 20% of the words are identified in a German-French lexicon are removed.
+The remaining texts are then aggregated to either quarterly or annual frequency.
+Texts from sources published more frequently than once per quarter are aggregated quarterly, while texts from sources with a publication frequency between quarterly and annually are aggregated annually.
+Count-based indicators are aggregated by summing the number of identified keywords, and sentiment-based indicators are aggregated by averaging the sentiment scores.
 I use examples of the indicator based on the Credit Suisse Bulletin (CS_BUL) published annually and the Neue Zürcher Zeitung (NZZ) published daily.
-To illustrate the procedure I show the sentiment-based real activity, and the count-based recession topics.
+For illustration, I show the sentiment-based real activity and the count-based recession topics.
 The same procedure is applied to all other source-level indicators.
+Figures 14 (unadjusted indicators) and 15 (adjusted indicators) show that the correlation with a measure for the business cycle increases substantially after applying the procedure.
 The following are the six steps: